Fact Checked

 Adjust room temperature

-Your bedroom temperature can influence the quality of your sleep, and sleeping in a cooler room is generally beneficial.
+Your bedroom temperature can influence the quality of your sleep, for some it can increase the risk of sweating in sleep, and sleeping in a cooler room is generally beneficial.
 The ideal temperature for a restful sleep is typically around eighteen degrees Celsius.
 Most medical professionals suggest a temperature between the range of fifteen to twenty to ensure optimal comfort during sleep.

 Bedroom comfort and routine